 - Approximately 1 in 8 men will develop the condition in their lifetime6

-- Black men are more likely to develop prostate cancer (1 in 4 likelihood)3
+- Black men are more likely to develop prostate cancer (1 in 4 likelihood in comparison to 1 in 8)3

 - Every 45 minutes one man dies from prostate cancer, which is more than 11,000 men every year4

-- Over 330,000 men are currently living with and after prostate cancer4
+- Around 400,000 men are currently living with and after prostate cancer4

 Advanced Prostate Cancer